-1. Disagreement with the course requirements established by the professor.

-- 2. Disagreement with the grading standards established by the professor. - 3.
-Disagreement with the instructor's judgment when applying grading standards, assuming that the instructor has made a reasonable effort to be fair and consistent in exercising that judgment. - 4.
+- 1. Disagreement with the course requirements established by the faculty member. - 2.
+Disagreement with the grading standards established by the faculty member. - 3.
+Disagreement with the faculty member's judgment when applying grading standards, assuming that the faculty member has made a reasonable effort to be fair and consistent in exercising that judgment. - 4.
 The desire or need of the student to attain a particular grade. - 5.
 Consequences that a student might face as the result of a grade award.